4WD MODIFICATIONS - GENERAL MODS

 stainless-steel braided replacements.
 At around $350 for the complete vehicle they weren’t cheap, but they came with a five-year warranty

 Brake testing on-road showed an instant improvement in braking power, so the old rubber lines must have been tired.
-We’re continuing to check out some pad changes in 2020, so we’ll keep you in the loop.

 On a bush trip Harry’s rear 90-litre tank sprang a slow leak.
 Rather than replace it with a newer stock item when we got home, we opted for a 160-litre replacement tank from LongRanger.
 That gave us a total of 250 litres tank capacity for long, remote-area bush trips.